ably/ably-chat-js/README.md

 ```
 You can use [basic authentication](https://ably.com/docs/auth/basic) i.e. the API Key directly for testing purposes, however it is strongly recommended that you use [token authentication](https://ably.com/docs/auth/token) in production environments.

-To use Spaces you must also set a [`clientId`](https://ably.com/docs/auth/identified-clients) so that clients are identifiable.
+To use Conversations you must also set a [`clientId`](https://ably.com/docs/auth/identified-clients) so that clients are identifiable.
 If you are prototyping, you can use a package like [nanoid](https://www.npmjs.com/package/nanoid) to generate an ID.

 ## Creating a new Conversation